 As relationships fail, or even before this point, a person may push their loved ones away so that they’re not distracted or made to feel bad about their drug use.
 When confronted, a person may lie or become very angry about any questions or accusations revolving around suspected use.

 As a person becomes dependent on and tolerant to Librium they become increasingly consumed with maintaining a constant supply of the drug.
 This may result in feelings of panic or anger, should they not be able to find it (and quite likely, withdrawal).
 To prevent this from happening, a person may approach you for your medication, or even steal it.
 Compulsive drug users even purchase diverted medications off the street, or “doctor shop” in the hopes they can obtain multiple prescriptions for the drug.

 A person may seem abnormally calm or relaxed, even in the face of intense stress, when abusing Librium.

-The Dangers Of Librium Abuse
+The Side Effects and Dangers Of Librium Drug Use

 To counter the delayed action of Librium or to overcome tolerance, cravings, or symptoms of withdrawal, individuals may use more of the drug within a short time, or mix it with other drugs.
 These practices increase the odds of overdose, especially with a fatal outcome.